infobip/infobip-rtc-showcase/calls-api-showcase/README.md

 ## Calls Showcase - Getting Started

-Calls Showcase App serves as a demonstration of implementing the [Infobip Calls API](https://www.infobip.com/docs/api/channels/voice/calls) and handling [Calls Events](https://www.infobip.com/docs/api/channels/voice/calls/calls-applications/receive-calls-event).
+Calls API Showcase App serves as a demonstration of implementing the [Infobip Calls API](https://www.infobip.com/docs/api/channels/voice/calls) and handling [Calls Events](https://www.infobip.com/docs/api/channels/voice/calls/calls-applications/receive-calls-event).
 It complements the showcase of making the application calls within the context of the Infobip